Skip to main content

 Devices that compensate for a physical deficiency

-The program covers the cost of purchase, replacement and repair of certain technical aids.
-These aids compensate for a person’s motor deficiency.
-They include various types of orthoses and prostheses, walking aids, locomotor assists, posture assists and standing aids.
+The program covers the cost of purchase, replacement and repair of technical aids that compensate for a person’s motor deficiency.
+These aids include various types of orthoses and prostheses, walking aids, locomotor assists, posture assists and standing aids.

 Who is eligible?

-To qualify, you must be insured under the Health Insurance Plan and have a physical impairment.
-You must also fulfil the eligibility conditions related to the device you need.
+To qualify, you must have a physical impairment and hold a valid Health Insurance Card.
+You must also fulfil the conditions for coverage related to the device you need.

 Procedure for obtaining or replacing a device